Join Anna Maria’s

 frying oil

-In a bowl, place the flour in a mound shape with a hole in the center.
+Place the flour in a bowl in a mound shape with a hole in the center.

-These fritters, traditional for the carnival festivities, are familiar all over Italy, where they assume different names—including Frappe, Frappole, Sfrappole, Flappe in central Italy, Cenci (“tatters”) or Donzelli (“young ladies”) in Tuscany, Crostoli (“crusts”) or Galani in Veneto, Lattughe (“lettuce”) in Romagna, Nastri delle Suore (“ribbons of the nuns”) in Emilia, Bugie (“lies”) in Piemonte, and Gigi in Sicily.
+FRAPPE CARNIVAL FRITTERS.
+These fritters, traditionally made around the carnival festivities, are familiar all over Italy, where they assume different names—including Frappe, Frappole, Sfrappole, Flappe in central Italy, Cenci (“tatters”) or Donzelli (“young ladies”) in Tuscany, Crostoli (“crusts”) or Galani in Veneto, Lattughe (“lettuce”) in Romagna, Nastri delle Suore (“ribbons of the nuns”) in Emilia, Bugie (“lies”) in Piemonte, and Gigi in Sicily.
 Is there any other dish with so many names?

 Transfer the strips on paper towels on a large plate and let the oil drain briefly.